larrybotha/effective-python/item-40/README.md

     class Multiple(One, Two):
         pass
     ```
-- diamon inheritance is when a multiple inheritance results in a subclass
+- diamond inheritance is when a multiple inheritance results in a subclass
     inheriting from 2 or more classes that share a parent

     ```python